 In setting investment objectives, Mercer recognises the risk of inflation eroding the value of future returns.
-It has therefore set the objectives for all multi-sector, diversified funds with reference to the achievement of a certain level of real return over a given timeframe.
+It has therefore set the return objectives for all multi-sector, diversified funds with reference to the achievement of a certain level of real return over a given timeframe.

-More specifically, each Multi-sector, diversified fund has an investment objective to earn the applicable target net real return (shown both before and after tax\ and investment related fees, in excess of inflation as measured by consumer price index increases) specified in the table below.
-The objectives are reviewed from time to time and may be changed to ensure reasonableness.
+More specifically, each multi-sector, diversified fund has an investment objective to earn the applicable target net real rate of return (shown both before and after tax and investment related fees, in excess of inflation as measured by consumer price index increases) specified in the table on the next page.

-Multi-sector, diversified funds Target net real return# (% p.a.) (after fees, before tax) Target net real return# (% p.a.) (after fees, after tax) Investment timeframe Mercer Conservative 1.25 0.75 At least 3 years Mercer Moderate 2.50 1.50 At least 5 years Mercer Balanced 3.50 2.25 At least 7 years Mercer Growth 4.25 2.75 At least 8 years Mercer High Growth 4.75 3.25 At least 10 years
+Multi-sector, diversified funds Target gross real return# (% p.a.) (after fees, before tax) Target net real return# (% p.a.) (after fees, after tax) Investment Timeframe Sustainable Conservative 1.00 0.50 At least 3 years Sustainable Plus Moderate 2.00 1.00 At least 5 years Sustainable Plus Balanced 3.00 2.00 At least 8 years Sustainable Plus Growth 4.00 2.50 At least 10 years Sustainable Plus High Growth 4.50 3.00 At least 13 years